2024 has been dragging itself ...

 Remember Hannah Arendt, the world will not be destroyed by a handful of airheads but by the people standing by and doing nothing.

 On the positive side, my daughter presents to emergency much less often, once every two months.
 She is usually well looked after since the presentations are far apart, and we do not have to do covid-maddening and risky queuing anymore.
 She is also now able to take her medications independently and I no longer have to call her every twenty minutes if I step outside of home for an errand on a good day.
+Mini seizures have virtually disappeared.
 Her quality of life and mine as a result, has improved a lot since 2022.

+Please no one asks me again, was the trip to the US worth it?
+If you were remotely interested in her case, you would know.
 To the sceptics who haven't raised a finger at the time of surgery, I say: ask the doctors.
 They give so little value to what I say over and over again, answering them would be a waste of time.
-I will not buy into their 'told you so' mentality to justify their inactions.
+I will not buy into their 'told you so' pointing out to her presentations to emergency out of unrealistic full recovery mentality to justify their inactions.

 Her being better means I was able to be out of the house two days a week in 2024.
 I was of course able to step out of lectures if really needed but this year's milestones give me confidence that I should be able to cover two days a week of placement next year with the help of our support worker.